westial/minstore/README.md

 * GET method returns the full record found into storage.
 * A POST request to an existing record returns a 400 error code.
 * A PUT, DELETE or GET request to an existing record returns a 404 error code.
+* GET and DELETE look for the record within all nodes before raise a 404 error.

 Processes